 Summary

 Skijoring is a co-op skiing game for 2 players made in Unreal Engine 5.6.
-Inspired by classic arcade racers and the real-life sport of skijoring, it lets players show off - or wipe out - while outrunning a deadly avalanche.
+Inspired by classic arcade racers and the real sport of skijoring, players show off - or wipe out - while outrunning a deadly avalanche.

-The project started as my team’s game for Amazing Seasun’s SEED Jam internship in July 2025.
+The project started as my team’s game for Amazing Seasun’s SEED Lab internship in July 2025.

-We continued to work on it through December 2025 to create a more complete experience.
+We continued to work on it through December 2025, securing

 Overview